ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

     Recommended values:

-        - 10000000 (100 times a second) nanosecods and more for for single queries.
+        - 10000000 (100 times a second) nanoseconds and less for single queries.
         - 1000000000 (once a second) for cluster-wide profiling.

 - 0 for turning off the timer.